 How do I choose the right integral blind system for me?

-Use our simple guide to help you decide what kind of blind is right for you.
+It really comes down to personal preference and what you are hoping to achieve.
 Things to consider include where the blind is being fitted, which direction the room faces, how you want to operate the blind, and which style and colour you prefer.